 Carolinas Medical Center (CMC) and the University of North Carolina at Charlotte (UNC Charlotte) offer a collaborative program through which registered nurses with a baccalaureate degree in nursing have the opportunity to obtain the skills necessary to begin practice as a professional nurse anesthetist.
 Students completing this program graduate with a Master of Science Degree in Nursing and a Certificate in Nurse Anesthesia and are eligibility to sit for the National Board of Certification and Recertification’s (NBCRNA) National Certification Examination for Nurse Anesthetists.
-Successful completion of the Certification Examination qualifies the graduate to use the title of Certified Registered Nurse Anesthetist (CRNA).
+Successful completion of exam qualifies the graduate to use the title of Certified Registered Nurse Anesthetist (CRNA).